 Pasta Fagioli is a hearty Italian soup made with pasta and beans.
 You will love this easy one pot vegetarian dinner, it is a family favorite!

-A few tips for making Pasta Fagioli:
+Tips for Making Pasta Fagioli:

 - There are a lot of variations of pasta e fagioli, the main requirement is pasta and beans.
 This is a vegetarian pasta fagioli recipe, but meat lovers enjoy it too.
 It is so filling.